Three, and they label you a serial killer.

 “You’re a big sister now, Korede.
 And big sisters look after little sisters.”

 As an older sister myself, I really connected to this aspect of the book.
 Though my sister’s “crimes” don’t come close to murder, there is definitely a difference in how we are treated.
 The adult vs. the baby.
 And this is something I’ve brought up to my parents before because it can irritate me.
-For example, it was my sister’s 32nd birthday in January.
+For example, my sister’s 32nd birthday.
 My mother set up a bowling alley birthday party like my sister was turning 12, and got the whole family together and then afterwards there was cake and presents.

-For my 33rd birthday just two months earlier in November, my mother sent me a card in the mail.
+For my 33rd birthday just two months earlier, my mother sent me a card in the mail.
 And my dad sent me money through email. *eye twitch*

 As much as I could understand the sisterly aspect of Korede’s struggle, I couldn’t see myself doing what she did if my sister was that fucking awful.
 Ayoola has zero remorse, as you would expect from a serial killer, but she also isn’t given any redeeming qualities so she’s not sympathetic.
-And with zero sympathy-drive, it’s very hard to grasp why Korede, for all her intelligence, was such a doormat to someone she couldn’t stand.
+With zero sympathy-drive, it’s very hard to grasp why Korede, for all her intelligence, was such a doormat to someone she couldn’t stand.
+Maybe it’s rooted in the different culture, I don’t know enough to say.

 I felt like I needed a lot more explanation as to how this relationship existed the way it did and why.
-What we are given is shallow.
+What we are given is surface.
 Nothing is so awful that Korede should have so much resentment towards her sister.
 It seems to all stem from the fact that Ayoola got all of the “good” genes – she’s the most gorgeous girl in all of Nigeria apparently.
-People of all gender identities and sexual orientations will stop and stare and drool whenever Ayoola walks into a room (okay, sure.)
+People of all gender identities and sexual orientations will stop and stare and drool whenever Ayoola walks into a room.
+Sure.

 For me, it was like get the fuck over it already Korede.
+I get it on some level, but also, come on.
 Why be immature and held captive to such nothingness?
-You’re a smart medical professional!
-Why am I reading a story about a competent adult woman who is bitching and moaning about not being prettier, as if that is what fucking matters?
+You’re a smart, medical professional!
+Why am I reading a story about a competent adult woman who is bitching and moaning about not being prettier, as if that is what matters?
+Maybe I’m just too inclined to cut toxic people out of my life to ride the pity party bus with Korede.
+Snip, snip, motherfuckers!

-And further, if Korede can’t stand her sister why is she always helping her out of these murder situations?
-There was absolutely nothing about their interactions that would explain such an illogical, dangerous compliance.
+Moreover, if Korede can’t stand her sister why is she always helping her out of these murder situations?
+It was obviously coming from a deep sense of loyalty and familial bond.
+Snip, snip.
+But for me, there was absolutely nothing about their interactions that would explain such an illogical, dangerous compliant devotion.
 There was zero benefit to Korede, big or small.

 Reading this book was really just an exercise in being annoyed a good chunk of the time because even though Ayoola was a serial killer, Korede was actually the worst character in the book.
 Every decision she made was just nonsensical.